ucsf-wynton/wynton-website-hpc/docs/about/roadmap.md

 * Expansion: Migrate QB3 users and QB3 compute nodes (7,000 physical cores) over to Wynton HPC (approximately 1,500 out of 7,000 cores still to be migrated - September 2019)

-* Storage: Migrate home directories from the NetApp server (`/netapp/home/`) to the new, faster BeeGFS parallel file system (`/wynton/home/`)

 ## Soon

+* Website: Move the ucsf-hpc.github.io/wynton/ website to www.wynton.ucsf.edu/hpc/

+## Near future

 * Pricing model: Contributors to Wynton get access to a larger compute share of the cluster (beyond what is available for free).
 Details on how to contribute with new hardware (amount in USD) and how to contribute with existing hardware (minimum technical requirements) will be given

-## Near future

 * Storage: Requirements for mounting lab-owned storage into Wynton

+* Forum: A self-hosted User Forum for richer conversations than what's on our Slack channel

+* Scheduler: Slurm as a job scheduler instead of SGE

+## On the horizon

 * Support: A User Issue Tracker

-## On the horizon

 * Compliance: Support for restricted data analysis